-Biden Administration Considering Whether To Release Donald Trump’s Tax Returns To House Democrats, Report Says
+Biden Administration Considering Whether To Release Donald Trump's Tax Returns To House Democrats, Report Says

-Donald Trump fought to keep his tax records from being released while he was in office, but Joe Biden’s administration may soon change that.
+Former President Donald Trump fought to keep his tax records from being released while he was in office, but President Joe Biden's administration may soon change that.

-As the Washington Post reported, House Democrats had sought the now former president’s federal tax records for years, but were not successful.
+As the Washington Post reported, House Democrats had sought the now-former president's federal tax records for years but were not successful.
 The Democrats have now renewed their demand, and the Biden team has not indicated whether it will drop the objections that Trump had in place and order that the documents be shared with investigators.

 As the report noted, the potential battle over Trump's taxes appeared to hint at the challenges that Biden faces as he seeks to tackle his own agenda while still dealing with the lingering effects of his predecessor.
 As Biden seeks to set his White House agenda, he faces the prospect of a second impeachment trial for Trump that could stall any work through the U.S. Senate.

-As The Hill reported, federal district court Judge Trevor McFadden had told the Treasury Department and IRS to provide Trump’s personal lawyers with three-days notice before providing his taxes to the House Ways and Means Committee.
+As The Hill reported, federal district court Judge Trevor McFadden told the Treasury Department and IRS to provide Trump's personal lawyers with three-days notice before providing his taxes to the House Ways and Means Committee.

 But the report added that even officials in the Biden administration are not yet sure how they will proceed and whether the records would be turned over.